addinall/rr-C3I/README.md

 - METEOR - REACT full stack through to MONGO data server
 - This REDUX - REACT full stack through to MONGO data server

+This build makes use of mocha, chai, immutable, chai immutable and babel.
+It relies heavily on a test driven development paradigm.

 ![alt text](c3i.png "Sample mapping page")

 Why all of this work?